-Interest Payments.
-The bonds are expected to be issued without original issue discount ("OID").
-Assuming the bonds are not issued with OID, interest on a bond will be taxable to a United States Bondholder as ordinary interest income at the time that interest accrues or is received (in accordance with the United States Bondholder's method of accounting for United States federal tax purposes).
+In addition to interest on the Bonds, a United States Bondholder will be required to include any tax withheld from the interest payment as ordinary interest income, even if the United States Bondholder has not in fact received it, and any additional amounts paid in respect of such tax withheld.
 Interest paid or accrued on a bond generally will be treated as foreign source income for United States federal income tax purposes and will be classified as "passive category income" (or, in certain cases, as "general category income") for purposes of computing the foreign tax credit allowable under the United States federal income tax laws.